 But all in all, the MPC Touch is definitely a big step in the right direction and it’s good to see Akai finally looking beyond the legacy blueprint that perhaps made some of their previous MPCs seems less than inspiring.
 With the MPC Touch I think we finally have an MPC that Akai can quietly describe as ‘innovative’ without having to cross their fingers behind their back.
 But is it a ‘game-changer’?
 I guess we’ll have to wait and see.

 Already have an MPC Touch?
-Check out my huge, 588 page MPC Touch tutorial book, ‘The MPC Touch Bible‘!
+Check out my complete hands-on guide to the MPC Touch – ‘The MPC Touch Bible‘!